Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Sports Research Biotin 5000mcg

 High-potency five thousand microgram biotin in pure formula with zero fillers or unnecessary ingredients.
 Vegan capsules accommodate dietary restrictions common postpartum.
 Supports keratin production essential for hair strength and growth.
 Works synergistically with iron supplements addressing postpartum anemia and shedding.
-Simple, affordable option ideal for pairing with iron-specific supplement for comprehensive nutrient approach to recovery.
+Simple, competitively priced option ideal for pairing with iron-specific supplement for comprehensive nutrient approach to recovery.

 ✓ Why GiftedPicks chose this